sancane/precis/README.md

 This crate is only used to generate code required by [precis-core](https://docs.rs/precis-core) and [precis-profiles](https://docs.rs/precis-profiles) crates.
-It contains the main dependencies in order to downloada UCD files, parse them and generate Rust code.
+It contains the main dependencies in order to download UCD files, parse them and generate Rust code.

 ## [precis-core](precis-core/README.md)